 Hospitals, classrooms and other buildings are being constructed each year.
 A lot of people often stay and frequent these places for long periods of time every day.
-As such, it’s important that these structures need to be able to withstand the elements and the wear and tear of daily use.
+It is important that these structures need to be able to withstand the elements and the wear and tear of daily use.
 To ensure that these buildings are safe to stay in, there must be people who will check that these comply with building codes, zoning regulations and other laws.
 If you feel that you can handle this responsibility, then you might want to pursue a career as a building inspector.

 In this profession, you will have the opportunity to evaluate building plans and approve those that meet the set standards.
 While construction is going on, you will periodically monitor the site to see that it complies with established rules.
 After construction is finished, you will use various instruments and metering and test devices to determine if buildings pass structural integrity standards and are safe for use.
 You will be providing a written report of your findings after performing the final inspections.